Best Lakes in Oregon

 Short on time?
 Book this excursion up to the Cascades for an epic day of kayaking!

-READ MORE: Exploring the Cascade Lakes in Oregon—Hiking, Camping, & Water Sports
+READ MORE: Exploring the Cascade Lakes in Oregon

 9. Lost Lake

-Sitting within the Mount Hood National Forest, Lost Lake is a popular recreational lake with stunning views of the mountain from most angles.
-There is no development around the shores which help to add to its beauty.
-It is known as being the best lake in Oregon for its sunsets and sunrises, drawing in photographers from miles around.
-In fact, it is arguably the most photographed lake in the whole of Oregon.
+Sitting within the Mount Hood National Forest, Lost Lake is a popular recreational lake with stunning mountain views from almost every angle.
+There is no development around the shores, which adds to its beauty.

 Lost Lake

-Hiking around Lost Lake in Oregon–Unfortunately, Mount Hood was hiding from us today.
+Hiking around Lost Lake in Oregon–Unfortunately, Mount Hood was hiding from us today but it’s usually right here!

 10. Diamond Lake

-Diamond Lake sits within the Klamath Basin, covering 2,824 acres, it is surrounded by firs and pine and is jaw-droppingly beautiful as well as being very serene.
+Diamond Lake sits within the Klamath Basin.
+It is surrounded by firs and pine, creating a serene and jaw-droppingly beautiful setting for a variety of outdoor pursuits.

 Diamond lake with Mt.Thielsen in the distance.